Kaagapujandar: Legends about Kaagapujandar

+He was a great devotee of Lord Shree Rama and was granted the boon to see his lilas.

 Books

-Sri Kaagapujandar wrote many books in Tamil, written in palm leaves; most have been lost.
-Those remainings found are transferred into paper with the help of siddhas and palm readers.
+Sri Kaagapujandar wrote many books in Tamil, written on palm leaves; most have been lost.
+Those remaining were transferred onto paper with the help of siddhas and palm readers.
 The book Perunool kaviyam 1000 (Tamil:பெருநூல் காவியம் 1000) has an account of most of the siddhas.
 Below listed the songs where the particular siddhas are mentioned.